Lemon Herb Tahini (Cava Copycat)

 Make this Cava restaurant copycat Lemon Herb Tahini Sauce at home in 5 minutes using simple ingredients.
-Use it over salads, as a dipping sauce, or drizzle it over roasted veggies (vegan, gluten-free).
+Use it as salad dressing, as a dipping sauce, or drizzle it over roasted veggies (vegan, gluten-free).

 About Lemon Herb Tahini